patrickehrler/meta-modelling-feature-selection/readme.md

     python3 run.py

-Results are stored in csv files.
+Bayesian Optimization results are stored in 'bay_opt.csv' and results of comparison algorithms in 'comparison.csv'.